 Where ρ= Fluid density

 g= Gravitational or centrifugal acceleration

 V= Volume of fluid displaced

 A frictional force is a kind of force that restricts the movement of dispersed particles in the solution.
-The frictional coefficient is smaller for a minute particle than the dense particle.
+The frictional coefficient is smaller for the minute particles than the dense particles.